enum314/nemesis/README.md

 The template offers:

-- **Ready-to-use infrastructure** with Docker, CI/CD workflows, and deployment scripts
+- **Ready-to-use infrastructure** with CI/CD workflows and deployment scripts
 - **Modern tech stack** with Node.js 22 and PNPM 10
 - **Development best practices** baked in from the start
-- **Production-ready configuration** for immediate deployment with Docker
+- **Production-ready configuration** for immediate deployment
 - **Pterodactyl integration** for easy hosting on game server panels
 - **Clean imports** using Node.js subpath imports to avoid relative path hell